 Those who drink diet soda thinking it will help them shed unwanted belly fat may see their waistlines expand instead.
 New analyses from an observational study of San Antonio men and women age 65 and older seem to indicate this.
-Data on the health status and lifestyle of approximately 500 people was collected over 9 years and was recorded at the beginning of the study and at each of three follow-up visits.
+Data on the health status and lifestyle of approximately 500 people were collected over 9 years and were recorded at the beginning of the study and at each of three follow-up visits.

 Results among participants varied according to their diet soda intake:

 - Never consumed diet soda – waist increased less than 1 inch